MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/how-rms-matches-lang-tags.md

 ---

-Description: The previous topic (How the Resource Management System matches and chooses resources) looks at qualifier-matching in general.
+description: The previous topic (How the Resource Management System matches and chooses resources) looks at qualifier-matching in general.
 This topic focuses on language-tag-matching in more detail.
 title: How the Resource Management System matches language tags
 template: detail.hbs
 ms.date: 11/02/2017